Artificial Turf Football Field Cost: Full 2026 Breakdown

 What’s underneath your turf is just as important as the surface itself.
 Proper site preparation, including removing old grass, leveling the ground, and adding base materials, can add $1.50 to $3.00 per square foot.
 A well-engineered drainage system is absolutely essential to prevent waterlogging and extend the life of your field, costing around $4.00 to $5.00 per square foot.
 Cutting corners on the foundation can lead to major issues and costly repairs down the line, so a proper installation process is a critical investment in the field’s future.

-Calculating Labor and Regional Costs
+Understanding Labor and Regional Price Differences

 The cost of professional labor is a significant part of the budget, typically adding $5.00 to $10.00 or more per square foot.
 This figure can change quite a bit depending on your location.
 Projects in major cities are often more expensive than those in rural areas due to higher wages and logistical factors.
 While it might be tempting to find the cheapest bid, working with an experienced dealer and installer ensures the job is done right the first time.
 Their expertise prevents common installation errors that could compromise the safety and performance of your field.